Kinetic uncertainty relations for quantum transport

-\textit{Acknowledgments.---} We gratefully acknowledge funding from the Knut and Alice Wallenberg foundation via the fellowship program (L.T. and J.S.) and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (101088169/NanoRecycle) (D.P. and J.S.).
+\textit{Acknowledgments.---} We thank Gabriel Landi for helpful discussions.
+We gratefully acknowledge funding from the Knut and Alice Wallenberg foundation via the fellowship program (L.T. and J.S.) and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (101088169/NanoRecycle) (D.P. and J.S.).